Chart Color Schemes

 Cape Woolamai lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Cape Woolamai's population is estimated at around 2,697 as of Nov 2025.
-This reflects an increase of 396 people (17.2%) since the 2021 Census, which reported a population of 2,301 people.
-The change is inferred from the resident population of 2,497 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 440 persons per square kilometer.
-Cape Woolamai's growth rate exceeded that of the non-metro area (6.0%) and the SA4 region, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 80.0% of overall population gains during recent periods.
+The Cape Woolamai statistical area's population is estimated at around 2,687 as of Nov 2025.
+This reflects an increase from the 2021 Census figure of 2,301 people, marking a growth of 386 individuals (16.8%).
+AreaSearch validated this estimate following examination of the latest ERP data release by the ABS in June 2024 and additional new addresses since the Census date.
+This population level equates to a density ratio of 439 persons per square kilometer, indicating significant space per person and potential room for further development.
+The Cape Woolamai's growth rate exceeded both the non-metro area average (7.9%) and the national average since the 2021 Census.
+This growth was primarily driven by interstate migration contributing approximately 80.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period with the suburb expected to increase by 1,302 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 36.9% in total over the 17 years.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusting using weighted aggregation from LGA to SA2 levels.
+Considering projected demographic shifts, exceptional growth is predicted for the Cape Woolamai (SA2), placing it in the top 10 percent of non-metropolitan areas nationally.
+By 2041, based on aggregated SA2-level projections, the area's population is expected to increase by 1,352 persons, reflecting a total increase of 39.2% over the 17 years.

 Frequently Asked Questions - Population